By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 - The student may establish evidence of competence in the language through documentation that it is the student’s native language, learned in childhood and used primarily through at least secondary school.

-After the examination, the Report on the General Examination, indicating the result of the entire examination and the names of all faculty members participating, must be signed by the members of the advisory committee and submitted to the Graduate School no later than the date of the submission of the Dissertation Proposal for final approval by the Graduate School (see below).
+After the examination, the Report on the General Examination, indicating the result of the entire examination and the names of all faculty members participating, must be signed by the members of the advisory committee and submitted to the Office of the Registrar no later than the date of the submission of the approved Dissertation Proposal.

 Dissertation Proposals are reviewed with the following questions in mind: